JuliaGraphics/Luxor.jl/docs/src/explanation/transforms.md

     end
 ```

-Graphics are placed on the current workspace according to the *current transformation matrix*.
-You can either modify this indirectly using functions, or set the matrix directly.
+Graphics are placed on the current drawing according to the *current transformation matrix*.
+You can either modify this indirectly, using functions, or set the matrix directly.

 # Transformation functions